-From jumping at opportunities and pushing back against fear, to recognizing that failure doesn’t actually exist (because it’s the trying that’s the journey and the success), this episode is packed with content you don’t want to miss.
+From jumping at opportunities and pushing back against fear, to recognizing that failure doesn’t actually exist (because it’s the trying that’s the journey and the success), this episode is packed with content that I truly feel passionate about.

 Highlights from the Episode: